ComplianceAsCode/auditree-framework/.github/ISSUE_TEMPLATE/proposed-change.md

 ## Approach

-_Provide a detailed approach to satsify all of the requirements listed in the previous section.
+_Provide a detailed approach to satisfy all of the requirements listed in the previous section.
 This level of detail may not be available at the time of issue creation and can be completed at a later time._